mmajerni/kamelet-catalog/test/kafka/README.md

 - Connect to Kafka bootstrap servers

 *Scenario*
-- Configure and create the Kamelet binding that uses the sink (timer-source to kafka)
+- Configure and create the Pipe that uses the sink (timer-source to kafka)
 - Wait for the Camel K integration to start
 - Receive and verify message on Kafka topic

 *Cleanup*
-- Delete the Kamelet binding
+- Delete the Pipe

 ## Installation